People at standing table

 Curriculum Vitae: Sample Template.

-Although it is not mandatory for candidates’ CVs to be submitted using the CV template if they hold MRCP(UK), MRCP(Edin) or MRCPCH, the Fellowship Committee strongly recommends using the template or basing their CV on the main headings in the template as this often results in quicker decisions and may also result in more positive decisions for candidates.
+Membership Candidates: It is not mandatory for candidates’ CVs to be submitted using the CV template if they hold MRCP(UK), MRCP(Edin) or MRCPCH, however the Fellowship Committee strongly recommends using the template or basing their CV on the main headings in the template as this often results in quicker decisions and may also result in more positive decisions for candidates.

 Find out more